-Ficus elastica ruby, also known as the variegated Rubber plant, used to be popular for its sap, but today it is well-loved for its beauty.
+Ficus elastica ruby of the Moraceae family, also known as the variegated Rubber plant, used to be popular for its sap, but today it is well-loved for its beauty.

 There are different variegations and colorations of ficus elastica ruby leaves, so you will always find a plant that matches your taste.

-The leaves of ficus elastica ruby are its most desirable features, and more people in the hobby are strating to grow this plant.
+The leaves of ficus elastica ruby are its most desirable features, and more people in the hobby are starting to grow this Ficus genus plant.

 Learn why you should grow this rubber plant and how you can provide the ideal care in this complete guide.